deepaksood619/deepaksood619.github.io/docs/cloud/aws/networking-content-delivery/amazon-vpc.md

 There are two types of VPC endpoints: **interface endpoints** and **gateway endpoints**.
 Create the type of VPC endpoint required by the supported service.

+### VPC Endpoint vs VPC Peering

+#### VPC Endpoint

+- **Purpose:** VPC endpoints allow you to privately connect your VPC to supported AWS services without traversing the public internet.
+This enhances security and can improve data transfer performance.
+- **Use Case:** Commonly used for accessing AWS services like Amazon S3, DynamoDB, and other AWS services that support VPC endpoints.
+- **Traffic Path:** Traffic between your VPC and the AWS service does not leave the Amazon network.
+It stays within the AWS network.

+#### VPC Peering

+- **Purpose:** VPC peering allows you to connect two VPCs privately, enabling communication between instances in different VPCs as if they were on the same network.
+- **Use Case:** Useful for scenarios where you have resources in separate VPCs that need to communicate with each other, such as connecting resources in a production VPC with those in a development VPC.
+- **Traffic Path:** Traffic between instances in different VPCs travels across the AWS network, and there is no need to go over the public internet.

+In summary, VPC endpoints are primarily used for connecting your VPC to AWS services, ensuring a private and direct connection.
+On the other hand, VPC peering is used to establish private connections between instances in different VPCs, allowing them to communicate with each other over the AWS network.

 ## Interface Endpoint

 An [interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html) is an elastic network interface with a private IP address from the IP address range of your subnet that serves as an entry point for traffic destined to a supported service.